 $60.00 ($55 + 5-10 donation) for 1.01 acres or greater

-For Hire treatments – Customer shall pay KCD for its services $75.00 per hour for a two-person crew.
-Time billed will include field work and travel time.
+3) For-hire treatments for species such as invasive oriental bittersweet vine– The customer shall pay Kent Conservation District for its services $75.00 per hour for a two-person crew.
+This includes the supplies, herbicide, equipment and licensing etc. Time billed will include field work and travel time.

 WHY DONATIONS ARE NEEDED?